websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/configuring-fragment-visibility.md

 | Landscape Phone (C) | Yes | Visible |
 | Portrait Phone (D) | Yes | Default / Inherited |

-From a user experience perspective, in this example, the Fragment is hidden when accessing the Page from a computer, but it's visible when using a smartphone.
+In this example, the Fragment is hidden when accessing the Page from a computer, but it's visible when using a smartphone.

 ## Content Page Editor Viewports Behavior